GSS-Cogs/triple-pattern-fragment-server/README.md

 ### Setup

+After you clone, run ``pipenv install` after you cd into your local copy of this repo.

-This is **all related to deploying the fragment server to google cloud**.
-If you're just running one locally for development purposes (or playing) you can ignore this section.
+The rest is **all related to deploying the fragment server to google cloud**.
+If you're just running one locally for development purposes (or playing) you can ignore this section **but** you'll still to export something (anything) in place of `GOOGLE_PROJECT_ID` as its used to make the container name.

 Install gcloud cli, [https://cloud.google.com/sdk/docs/install](https://cloud.google.com/sdk/docs/install)